robdodson/robdodson.me/src/posts/my-first-chain.md

   - Chain
 date: 2012-05-20T05:53:00.000Z
 updated: 2014-12-30T07:34:41.000Z
----

-Back in April I was reading hacker news when I came across a blog posted titled ['366 or How I Tricked Myself into Being Awesome'](http://japhr.blogspot.com/2012/04/366-or-how-i-tricked-myself-into-being.html).
+---Back in April I was reading hacker news when I came across a blog posted titled ['366 or How I Tricked Myself into Being Awesome'](http://japhr.blogspot.com/2012/04/366-or-how-i-tricked-myself-into-being.html).
 It was written by a fellow named Chris Strom.
 It was written on blogspot.
 It was mostly unstyled.

 Chris wrote every single day for 366 days and in so doing self-published three books on programming languages that he knew nothing about.
 His post was to champion that milestone.
 At the time I read it and thought, "I can totally do this," meaning if I follow the steps that Chris has outlined I can potentially trick myself into becoming a blogger.